What to Do After an Auto Accident

 After an accident, a car may have minor or major body damage.
 Some may be completely inoperable.
 Insurance companies process damage assessment, provide rental cars during the pendency of a repair and settle damage claims.
 Contact your insurance provider to see what is allowable under your policy until the issues of fault and reimbursement are ironed out.

 Accident victims may be overwhelmed by all the demands on their time and attention following an accident.
-In these cases, it is often wise to hire an experienced personal injury attorney to help explain the process.
+In these cases, it is often wise to hire an experienced South Carolina car accident attorney to help explain the process.